-(C) "Coastal-dependent Development" means any development or use which requires a site on, or adjacent to, the sea to be able to function at all.

-(D) (B) "Coastal Development Permit" means a permit for any development within the coastal zone that is required pursuant to Section 30600(a) of the Public Resources Code and :(1) Has has been issued by the Coastal Commission, or by the County (2) Has been issued pursuant to Chapter 20.532 Section 20.720.010 of this Division.

-(E) "Coastal-Related Development" means any development or use that is dependent on a coastal-dependent development or use.

-(F) (C) "Coastal Permit Administrator/Zoning Administrator" means the Planning and Building Services Director or designated representative, who shall have the authority to administer the coastal development permit process and to render decisions on variances, minor use permits and administrative permits as provided in this Division.

-(G) (D) "Combining District" means a zoning district established by this Division which may be applied to a lot or portion thereof only in combination with a basic zoning district.

-(H) "Community Garden" means an area of land managed and operated by one or more persons to sustainably grow and harvest food crops and/or non-food crops, including, but not limited to, flowers, for personal or group use or consumption.
-Community gardens may be divided into separate plots for cultivation by one or more individuals, or may be farmed collectively by members of the group.

-20.608.022 (I) (E) "Conditional Use" means a use which that may be allowed on a conditional and discretionary basis, subject to securing a conditional use permit and also subject pursuant to the applicable provisions of this Division, procedures and requirements of Mendocino Town Zoning Code Chapter 20.720, and for which is a development that is appealable a coastal development permit may, pursuant to the Coastal Act, California Public Resources Code Section 30603(a)(4), be appealed by an aggrieved person to the California Coastal Commission.

-(J) (F) "Conservation Easement" means a legally drafted and recorded document between a landowner and the county, land trust, er-other qualified organization, or other public agency in which the owner places certain restrictions over all or portions of his/her land or structure in perpetuity, or for a period of time specified in such easement, to retain it in a predominantly natural, scenic, agricultural, or other open space condition.
+- (b) In cases where the top edge of the cliff is rounded away from the face of the cliff as a result of erosional processes related to the presence of the steep cliff face, the bluff line or edge shall be defined as that point nearest the cliff beyond which the downward gradient of the surface increases more or less continuously until it reaches the general gradient of the cliff. (c) In a case where there is a step-like feature at the top of the cliff face, the landward edge of the topmost riser shall be taken to be the cliff edge.
+(3) The termini of the bluff line, or edge along the seaward face of the bluff, shall be defined as a point reached by bisecting the angle formed by a line coinciding with the general trend of the bluff line along the seaward face of the bluff, and a line coinciding with the general trend of the bluff line along the inland facing portion of the bluff.
+(4) Five hundred feet shall be the minimum length of bluff line or bluff edge to be used in making these determinations. - (C) "Coastal-Dependent Development" means any development or use which requires a site on, or adjacent to, the sea to be able to function at all. - (D) "Coastal Development Permit" means a permit for any development within the coastal zone that is required pursuant to Section 30600(a) of the Public Resources Code. - (E) "Coastal-Related Development" means any development or use that is dependent on a coastal-dependent development or use. - (F) "Coastal Permit Administrator/Zoning Administrator" means the Planning and Building Services Director or designated representative, who shall have the authority to administer the coastal development permit process and to render decisions on variances, minor use permits and administrative permits as provided in this Division. - (G) "Combining District" means a zoning district established by this Division which may be applied to a lot or portion thereof only in combination with a basic zoning district. - (H) "Community Garden" means an area of land managed and operated by one or more persons to sustainably grow and harvest food crops and/or non-food crops, including, but not limited to, flowers, for personal or group use or consumption.
+Community Gardens may be divided into separate plots for cultivation by one or more individuals, or may be farmed collectively by members of the group. - (I) "Conditional Use" means a use that may be allowed on a conditional and discretionary basis, subject to securing a conditional use permit pursuant to the applicable procedures and requirements of Mendocino Town Zoning Code Chapter 20.720, and for which a coastal development permit may, pursuant to California Public Resources Code Section 30603(a)(4), be appealed by an aggrieved person to the California Coastal Commission. - (J) "Conservation Easement" means a legally drafted and recorded document between a landowner and the County, land trust, other qualified organization, or other public agency in which the owner places certain restrictions over all or portions of his/her land or structure in perpetuity, or for a period of time specified in such easement, to retain it in a predominantly natural, scenic, agricultural, or other open space condition.
 Except for the specific restrictions contained in the easement document, the owner retains all other rights in the real property.
-The easement shall run stays with the land and is therefore legally binding on present and future owners, heirs, assigns, and successors in interest.
+The easement shall run with the land and is therefore legally binding on present and future owners, heirs, assigns, and successors in interest.